-For as long as the U.S. military has been in existence, the government has relied on unpaid labor in the form of military spouse clubs.
-But now that model has become severely out-of-date in a modern society of dual-income families and career-minded spouses, and ultimately threatens retention rates.
+For as long as the U.S. military has been in existence, the government has relied on unpaid spouse labor in the form of military spouse groups.
+But now that model has become severely out-of-date in the modern society of dual-income families and career-minded spouses, and ultimately threatens retention rates.

-The unwritten textbook answer is: to support military members so they can serve the country.
-And yes, that is the easy answer to the question.
+The unwritten textbook answer is: to support service members so they can support the country.
 But when a family is asked to move for the 10th time to a new area without friends or family to speak of and are worn thin, who supports the military spouse?
 Other military spouses.

-Yes, that is correct.
-Spouses are expected to turn to the person next to them, who is also drowning, and ask him/her if they wouldn’t mind watching their child(ren) while the movers deliver their household goods shipment.
+Spouses are expected to turn to the person next to them, who is also drowning, and ask him/her if they wouldn’t mind watching their children while the movers deliver their Household Goods shipment.
 By the way, they met two days ago.
 This may seem crazy to an outsider, but it has been the norm for decades.

-In years past, enlisted and officer spouse clubs (or rewind 10 plus years before that to when they were called “wives’ clubs”) were there to help when families moved to a new duty station, had a new baby, were hit with Murphy’s law of deployments, etc. The service member would check in and the spouse could sign up to become a part of the local spouse club.
+In years past, enlisted and officer spouse clubs were around to help when families moved to a new duty station, had a new baby, or were hit with Murphy’s Law.
+The service member would check in and the spouse could sign up to become a part of the local spouse club.
 Things look a bit different today.
-The modern-day spouse club, the Family Readiness Group (FRG), has the official stamp of approval from the federal government, but its role is somewhat nebulous.
+The modern-day spouse club, the Family Readiness Group, has the official stamp of approval from the federal government, but its role is somewhat nebulous.

 “I ran the FRG for six months and took it to great heights,” said Lori Huddleston, a Navy spouse of 13 years.
 “We made an event calendar for three months out, and had park playdates every other week, a book club, and even a fundraiser where we sold breakfast burritos.
 It was a lot of work.
 After I resigned, the FRG folded up just a few months later because nobody wanted to lead it.”